© 2010-2019 by Zack Smith. All rights reserved.

 - Fragile technical debt

-All GUI libraries are meant to support the following basic UI pattern, as defined by Xerox PARC circa 1979:
+All GUI libraries should support the following basic UI pattern, as defined by Xerox PARC circa 1979:

 - They present data (in